 The configuration of the Anti-Roll Bar arms, or "blades", can be changed to alter the overall stiffness of the ARB assembly.
 Higher values transfer more force through the arms to the ARB itself, increasing roll stiffness in the front suspension and producing the same effects, albeit on a smaller scale, as increasing the diameter of the sway bar.
 Conversely, lower values reduce the roll stiffness of the front suspension and produce the same effects as decreasing the diameter of the sway bar.
 These blade adjustments can be thought of as fine-tuning adjustments between sway bar diameter settings.
-10 ARB blade options are available ranging from 1 (softest) to 10 (stiffest).
+3 ARB blade options are available ranging from soft to hard.